Advisement & Registration

 Additionally, you do not need to declare a minor or specialization in order to take ITP classes.
 However, if you are considering adding a minor or specialization after taking an ITP class, be sure to complete the class on a letter-graded basis.

 Most ITP classes do not require departmental clearance (“d-clearance”) in order to register during the normal registration period, with the exception of ITP-470 and ITP-480, and sections that are high in demand.
 Once a section becomes full during the registration period, d-clearance is added, and students interested in registering in the course must request to be added to a waitlist.
 Please see the Waitlists section below for more information.

-After the first week of classes each semester, you will need the instructor’s permission to add any ITP class.
+After the first week of classes each semester, you may need the instructor’s permission to add any ITP class.

 Most ITP classes do not require departmental clearance (“d-clearance”) in order to register during the normal registration period.